Lazaris02/DelDishious/README.md

 ### Contact Us Page

-- add validation to the fields
+- using form hook 1. add validation 2. handle the submission of the form
-- make the form functinal (to make requests).
-- check out the form hook and how to use it.

 ### backend